-In fraud protection, everyone tends to focus on the cost of losses due to fraudulent activity.
-This myopic strategy is understandable because fraudulent sales are expensive.
-However, the true cost of a fraudulent transaction can cost a business 2 to 3 times the purchase amount.
+When it comes to fraud protection, most people tend to focus on the cost of losses due to fraudulent activity.
+This common but myopic strategy is understandable, since fraudulent sales are expensive and often easy to calculate.
+However, the true cost of a fraudulent transaction can actually be two to three times as much as the initial purchase amount.

-The natural reaction for an eCommerce (or card-not-present) merchant is to tighten up the defenses and make sure no evil gets in.
-But what happens when the defenses get too good and even your real customers cannot get in?
+The natural reaction for an online business is to tighten up security and make sure no bots or fraudsters are able to breach their defenses.
+But what happens when these defenses become too strong and even your real customers cannot get past them?

 How Much Are You Really Losing?